All Episodes

 The people that work for him are his employees, and he can tell them that they are going to stand for the national anthem.

-And I've heard all of these coaches and some others in the NFL who want no part of this when it's reported to them that some of their players are not going to stand, but that they're going to raise their fists.
+And I've heard all of these coaches and some others in the NFL who want no part of this when it's reported to them that some of their players are not going to stand, or that they're going to raise their fists.

-First Amendment, free speech.
+First Amendment, freeze-breeze.

 What do you mean you can't tell them?